“As soon as I saw you I knew an adventure was about to happen.” Winnie the Pooh

 March 1, 2020.
 COVID 19 arrives in New York state, my home state.
 March 11, 2020 the first positive case appears in my county.
 Since then many people have fallen ill and many have died.
 The grief and loss and fear is palpable each time we read the news or sign onto social media sites.
 Our world as we know it will never be the same.
 Never.
 Each night, in the safety of my home, I say my collective prayers but they feel so small and irrelevant.

 It feels strange and inconsequential in a way to continue with a food blog.
 Who knew that my year long project of honoring my friendship and processing my grief would include a global pandemic in which the last one was hundred years ago?
 It’s surreal and absurd to say the least.
 But I will finish what I started.
 Two months left to go.
 The finale remains to be seen.
-Since grocery shopping has become such a concern right now, above is this month’s one and only carefully chosen recipe of comfort, something we all need more of at this very frightening time.
+Since grocery shopping has become such a concern right now, the recipe above is this month’s one and only carefully chosen for comfort, something we all need more of at this very frightening time.

 Ingredients: 1 cup dried chickpeas (I used canned), 1 tsp baking soda, 2 tablespoons of olive oil, 1 onion finely chopped, 1 teaspoon of cumin seeds, 1 teaspoon of coriander seeds, 1 tablespoon tomato paste, 14 oz canned tomatoes, 1 teaspoon superfine sugar, 1.5 teaspoon ground cumin, 3 cups baby spinach leaves, 2/3 cup cilantro leaves, salt and pepper, Honeyed sweet potato: 1 lb. sweet potatoes peeled and sliced into 1 inch thickness, scant 3 cups water, 3.5 tablespoon unsalted butter, 4 tablespoon honey, 1/2 teaspoon salt, Yogurt sauce: scant 1/2 cup greek yogurt, 1 clove garlic crushed, grated zest and juice of 1 lemon, 3 tablespoons olive oil, 1 teaspoon dried mint, salt and pepper